Man Up | Ep. 186 • May 23, 2017

 “If after a fight you own up to what you feel you did wrong and if your girlfriend doesn’t, is expecting that a transactional relationship?
 I’m more so asking from a growth perspective as to, does she also see her mistakes or it’s always a power game for her?
 She usually likes to put most of the blame on me, but that’s probably a way of her dealing with her guilt.
 Is there something I can do about this?
 I don’t think it’s a healthy…”

 Okay, so that was the original question and that’s a great example of how most of the time, when a guy asks a question, the solution is not actually in the question.
 That is, he thinks that’s the problem but it’s actually not the real problem, and that’s why he can’t figure out the solution, because he’s looking in the wrong place.
 So in the group… What happened to this?
 Okay, right.
-So in the group, Jeremy in the group asked him to elaborate, and [INAUDIBLE 00:01:47], very helpfully because then we find out what the real problem is.
+So in the group, Jeremy in the group asked him to elaborate, and Raoul does so very helpfully because then we find out what the real problem is.

 “I was out with some female friends, and that made her very insecure.
 She told me she wasn’t comfortable with that and tried to tell me not to go.
 I held my ground and told her that she is just my friend” – I’m assuming this is the friend, right? – “and nothing more, and that she needs to trust me.
 She got very upset that I went and was sulking for three to four days.”

 Okay, so that’s the big problem.
 I mean, that’s the first red flags about Raoul’s instability.
 And of course, when you’re unstable or you lack emotional maturity, you will project it onto others.
 That is you’ll say, “I’m not that bad, the other person is bad.”
-This is a cognitive bias at the most basic level, but especially in these deep areas of relationships and where there are a lot of emotions involves, it’s even more of a cognitive blindness.
+This is a cognitive bias at the most basic level, but especially in these deep areas of relationships and where there are a lot of emotions involved, it’s even more of a cognitive blindness.
 And this is a common thing where they see the problem outside themselves rather than inside.
 Of course, she’s got her own problems too, and he owns up to it later but he doesn’t know what to do about it, and that doesn’t enter into his question.

 His original question was, “What if she is being transactional?
 What do we do here?”
 The issue is actually coming from their own immaturity.
 This might be a really short video if I just say ‘immaturity’, but hopefully I can unpack it for you.
 In our deeper courses that run 20 to 50 hours and longer, I can unpack a lot more of this at deeper and deeper layers of meaning.
 But in these YouTube videos that I constantly get these comments or emails and comments in the group of like, “Hey, make it shorter.
 Get to the point faster!”
 And part of the reason why I’m not getting to the point faster is because it’s actually quite deep and I’m condensing a lot into a very short amount of time; but also because people are looking for quick fixes, they just want to hear an answer for two or three minutes, they are not the type of people that I want to keep into the group.
 There’s a lot of other YouTube videos that can answer that.
 I’m into the deeper stuff.